cheap-glitch/vuex-plugin-save-state/README.md

 This plugin  allows you to  automatically save the state  of your Vuex  store on every mutation, and to have it restored on page load.
 Features:
- * 📜 define the state properties and their options in a single object
+ * 📑 define the state properties and their options in a single place
- * ✅ provide default values & optionally validate the saved data
+ * 🔧 provide default values & optionally validate the saved data
  * 📦 works with store modules

 ## Installation